 Determine how monthly loan repayments will fit into your current budget.
 Lenders can put your loan application in the best light and give you more money than you can afford or need.
 Along with your mortgage payments, don’t forget taxes, insurance and other related costs.
 Some lenders only require a 5 percent down payment.
 Be aware that less money down means higher monthly payments.

 There are several types of mortgage loans you can choose from, including fixed-interest mortgages, adjustable-rate mortgages, balloon mortgages, 5/25 mortgages and two-step mortgages.
 It is important to select the type that can work for your situation.

 If you opt for a fixed-interest mortgage, the interest rate will remain the same throughout the entire life of the loan.
 This means that you will know exactly how much you have to pay every month.
 Fixed-interest mortgages are the most popular type of home loan.

 If you go with an adjustable-rate mortgage, the interest rate will change every year.
 This type of home loan can offer either a one-year, three-year, five-year or 10-year interest rate period.

 What You Will Need

-You can apply for a home loan online or go directly to the bank.
+You can apply for a home loan online through a mortgage lender or go directly to the bank.
 The lender will explain the next steps of the loan application process and answer any questions that you may have.
 In order to apply for a home loan, you need the following documents: